CAB Student Director Descriptions and Requirements

 - The Student Directors work closely with the Director of Campus Activities, assist with primary coverage at scheduled events, and manage the day to day duties and goals of Campus Activities Board.

-- The Director should act as a facilitator, role model, and be dedicated to assisting the other Directors in providing positive leadership to the entire staff.
-In fulfilling his or her duties, the Director should seek to fulfill the mission of the Campus Activities Board and the Office of Campus Activities by cultivating a team-oriented atmosphere and demonstrating commitment to the success of student life at McKendree
+- The Student Director should act as a facilitator, role model, and be dedicated to assisting the other Directors in providing positive leadership to the entire staff.
+In fulfilling his or her duties, the Student Director should seek to fulfill the mission of the Campus Activities Board and the Office of Campus Activities by cultivating a team-oriented atmosphere and demonstrating commitment to the success of student life at McKendree

 - Student Directors are required to serve a minimum of 5 hours per week in the Campus Activities Office to be scheduled on different days during the week.
 Additional hours shall be made from assistance with staff events and activities.

 - Student Directors serve on a committee to select new Executive Board members for the next year.

 - Student Directors are expected to maintain a responsible and professional image.
 Effective communication with the staff, various University offices, student organizations, and community resources is essential.
 Conduct all business, communication, correspondence, and negotiation in a professional and ethical manner.